Semi-automatic Calculations of Multi-loop Feynman Amplitudes with AmpRed: Summary and discussion

 Since the IBP identities used in method I are equivalent to the traditional ones, it allows users to first parametrize tensor integrals by using \ar and carry out the IBP reduction by using some user-defined reducers.

 Reduction with method II is much more efficient than that with method I. Currently, this method is only implemented in a pure Mathematica code.
-While implementing the full method with another language other than Mathematica is far from trivial, it is expected to implement parts of it in the future, such as the symbolic rules.
-An interface to {\tt Kira} is provided, but \ar only uses the user-defined system of {\tt Kira} to solve IBP identities generated by eq.~(\ref{Eq:IBP2}) by brute force, and the symbolic rules are not implemented.
-An observation is that even if we solve IBP identities by brute force, the efficiency is comparable with traditional methods while generating differential-equations systems.
+While implementing the full method with another language other than Mathematica is far from trivial, parts of it are expected to be implemented in the future, such as the symbolic rules.
+An interface to {\tt Kira} is provided, but \ar only uses the user-defined system of {\tt Kira} to solve IBP identities generated by eq.~(\ref{eq:IBP2}) by brute force, and the symbolic rules are not implemented.
+An observation is that even if we solve IBP identities by brute force, the efficiency is comparable with traditional methods while generating differential-equation systems.

 \ar uses the method developed in ref.~\cite{Chen:2023hmk} to calculate master integrals iteratively.
 For real integrals, this method proves to be more efficient than other methods on the market in most circumstances.
-But for complex integrals, sometimes it becomes time-consuming to use this method.
+However, for complex integrals, it sometimes becomes time-consuming to use this method.
 Thus, for complex integrals, it is suggested to calculate them by solving differential equations (by using the function {\tt DESSolveN}) and calculate the boundary conditions (chosen in the Euclidean region) by using this method (with the function {\tt AlphaIntEvaluateN}).
 It is expected to refine the method of analytic continuation in the future.

 Currently, the iterative method does not work for phase-space integrals.
 The main obstacle is the lack of a systematic algorithm for the asymptotic expansions of phase-space integrals.
 It is also expected to solve this problem in the future.